-The DSL (if the Headteacher) will refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required.
+The DSL will advise the Headteacher on the referral of cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required.

 The DSL will refer cases where a crime may have been committed to the Police as required.